How to Study More Effectively – Top Methods for College

 A classic outline uses a system of capital and lowercase letters and numbers to indicate the relative importance of different ideas.
 Start by labeling each major idea with a Roman numeral: I, II, III, and so on.
 Below each Roman numeral, label the main sub-points with capital letters, starting with A. Next up are Hindu-Arabic numerals (1, 2, 3), then lowercase letters, indenting at each level.
 If you need even more sub-points, start using letters and numbers in parentheses.

 Because outlines lay out their information in a clear, orderly manner, it’s easy to use them as study tools.
 Many students use the outline to write a summary, which requires some analysis and synthesis of the information.
-If all you need to do is memorize, recite the outline line by line, filling in some questions or cue words off to the side if necessary.
+If all you need to do is memorize, recite the outlined line by line, filling in some questions, or cue words off to the side if necessary.

 Outlining can present problems, however, as it forces you to impose a structure on the material that may or may not actually be there.
-When dealing with free-flowing sources of information, making an outline is an exercise in frustration; it’s like trying to fit a square peg in a round hole.
-The structure of an outline can also be somewhat limiting because it’s harder to see connections between material in different sections.
+When dealing with free-flowing information sources, making an outline is an exercise in frustration; it’s like trying to fit a square peg in a round hole.
+An outline structure can also be somewhat limiting because it’s harder to see connections between material in different sections.

 Outlining, then, works particularly well when orderly learning is your top priority.
 If you’re dealing with disorganized information or need to make more abstract connections, seek another method.

 The Charting Method